Ainyaku/ainyaku.com/How to install Chrome Remote Desktop on Ubuntu Linux without creating a new session.md

 # How to install Chrome Remote Desktop on Ubuntu Linux without creating a new session

+> **Important:**  _This method of getting Chrome Remote Desktop to work on Ubuntu seems to no longer work from my experience.
+Instead, I recommend using [DWService](https://www.dwservice.net/), a different browser based remote desktop software, that has many more features, works fine on Linux and Windows, and is completely free._

 ## Introduction

 When installing Chrome Remote Desktop on Ubuntu Linux the standard way, it will try to create a new session and show this message instead of showing you what is currently on the computer's screen: